-The biggest news in the testing world is that the SAT is going digital and getting shorter.
-But perhaps the most dramatic change ahead is the adaptive testing model the new exam will follow.
+The biggest news in the testing world is that the SAT has begun its transition to a shorter, digital format.
+Perhaps the most dramatic change is the adaptive testing model the new exam follows.

 For most high school students, the digital SAT will be the first adaptive test they'll take and will require them to adjust their usual test-taking strategies.
 Here's what we know about adaptive testing and how we expect it to affect students prepping for the new SAT.

 Adaptive tests calibrate to each student's level, measuring a student's performance in the moment in order to quickly zero in on a score.
 This is how the College Board plans to continue to assign SAT scores on a 1600-point scoring scale despite making the exam shorter and presenting students with fewer questions.

 Adaptive tests have been around for a while at the graduate level.
 Some tests, like the GMAT, are adaptive by question, meaning the difficulty level of the exam shifts every time you answer a question.
 Other tests, like the new SAT, evaluate a test-taker's performance across a set of questions at a time.

 Here's how this works on the digital SAT:

 - Each section of the exam will be split into two "modules" or question sets.
 You'll start with an introductory module of questions covering a variety of concepts and difficulty levels.

 - How you perform on the first module will determine the difficulty level of your second module.
 If you perform well on the first module, you'll see harder questions on the second module, and your performance on the second module will determine the exact score you end up with.